Jerry Springer is a long running talk show shown on a number of Ofcom licensed channels including Pick TV. The licence for Pick TV is held by Sky.

 Children must be protected by appropriate scheduling from material that is unsuitable for them .

-was about to make contact with the grenade.
+officer was about to make contact with the grenade.
 The footage showed a boot falling from a cloud of smoke caused by the explosion and a police officer lying on the ground after the explosion.
-We noted that the reporter provided details of the results of the
+We noted that the reporter provided details of the

 We therefore considered that the news report contained distressing material unsuitable for children.

-too general and indirect, and did not provide a clear warning in advance about the distressing nature of the violent images relating to the grenade incident included in the report.
-Also the news report was broadcast on a Tuesday at 13:20 during the
+was too general and indirect, and did not provide a clear warning in advance about the distressing nature of the violent images relating to the grenade incident included in the report.
+Also the news report was broadcast on a Tuesday at 13:20

 For these reasons this content exceeded audience expectations, and therefore on balance was not appropriately scheduled and Rule 1.3 was breached.